DirkToewe/nd4js/README.md

 # nd.js
 nd.js is a small library for ND-Arrays in JavaScript.
 It is strongly inspired by [NumPy](http://www.numpy.org/).
 There are, however, some key differences.
 Broadcasting, slicing and reshape work in a similar way as in NumPy.
-Instead of the predefined operations (+, -, * /, sin, cos, ...), nd.js relies on a functional-style map- and zip-like methods.
+Instead of the predefined operations (+, -, * /, sin, cos, ...), nd.js relies on functional-style map- and zip-like methods.

 A function reference can be found [here](https://dirktoewe.github.io/ndjs/doc.html).